DSBeltrao/Single_vs_Double_Magnet_Systems/README.md

 Repository Structure

-1. **Simulations** – Source files for simulating the maagnetic field generation, gradient velocity and navigation control.
+1. **Simulations** – Source files for simulating the magnetic field generation, gradient velocity and navigation control.
 2. **Experimental Setup** – Wiring diagram, manuals for the electronic components, Arduino codes, Python codes, list of setup parts.
 3. **Experimental Calculations** - Python codes for extracting and processing data.
 4. **3D Prints** - Files containing the 3D prints used for the system setup.